Gardening shouldn’t be about slavishly following a rule book, but there are some common mistakes that could cost you both time and money.

 Taking on an allotment when you don’t have enough time

 Taking on an allotment requires commitment, hard work and some essential allotment tools.
-Usually, plots have been left for some time before being allocated to a new tenant, so often need a complete overhaul, which includes weeding, removing rubbish and sometimes erecting a shed or greenhouse.
+Usually, plots have been left for some time before being allocated to a new tenant, so often need a complete overhaul, which includes getting rid of garden weeds, removing rubbish and sometimes erecting a shed or greenhouse.
 After that you need to sow seeds, plant plants, weed, water, deal with pests, diseases and other problems, and remember to harvest the crops, as well.
 Managing an allotment gets easier after a couple of years, when you can stay on top of weeding and other jobs, but the first couple of seasons require a lot of effort, which can be challenging, especially if you’ve never grown your own fruit and veg before.
 If you’re not sure you can commit then consider sharing your plot with a friend or asking for a smaller space initially.
 It pays to be realistic and not set yourself up for failure.

 Letting weeds take over